 Reinforcement improves the success rate, so repetition is sometimes part of the rehearsal protocol.
 The differences between multiple readings and the comments among artists between repetitions will sometimes expose interesting interpretive nuances.
 Live music is a living, breathing thing.
 No two renditions of a piece can be identical, and listening for the differences in two readings can hone one’s ability to revel in a particularly successful gesture or interpretive decision.

 The lives of professional musicians are devoted to a daily routine of individual practice and collaborative rehearsal.
 Rehearsals reveal musicians’ personalities in unique ways that go beyond their publicly available sounds, publicity photos, bios, online clips and stage personas.
 Watching them rehearse can foster connections that wouldn’t be possible in a concert setting.

 It’s said that musicians don’t choose their career so much as they do what they cannot imagine NOT doing.
 Nothing tells the story of why they cannot imagine NOT being musicians like the rehearsal process.
-NEXUS’ open rehearsals in August and September will give a few lucky observers the chance to form a more intimate connection with these incredible artists.
+NEXUS’ open rehearsals in August will give a few lucky observers the chance to form a more intimate connection with these incredible artists.

 Note: This article, originally published in 2022, has been updated for the 2023 NEXUS Chamber Music Festival.